alpatania/alpatania.github.io/_posts/2021-02-23-nerve-arXiv.md

 </p>

 ## What are CTLNs?
-<p>Combinatorial threshold-linear networks (CTLNs) are competitive TLNs where the matrix W is determined by a graph G.<br/>
+<p>Combinatorial threshold-linear networks (CTLNs) are competitive TLNs where the matrix W is determined by a graph G.
 The dynamics is defined on the nodes of the network by the following ordinary differential equation:
 </p>